ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

-# High-Availability Wordpress on Docker
+# High-Availability Wordpress on AWS & Docker

-_Building wordpress site in AWS with terraform and Docker container_
+_Building wordpress site on AWS using terraform and Docker container_

 **1. Setup VPC**